Trending News

 What it means

 Andes virus belongs to the Hantavirus family, but it should not be treated as identical to every Hantavirus headline.
-Public health sources describe it as a South American virus linked to rodent exposure, with reported person-to-person spread after close contact in some outbreaks.
+Public health sources describe it as a South American virus linked to rodent exposure, with reported person-to-person spread after close and prolonged contact in some outbreaks.

 What to know